arablejamie/developer.arable.com/docs/guide/data.md

 ## Table Timezones

-Although most tables store data in UTC time, there are a few notable exceptions when UTC data is meaningless or is more confusing so the data is stored or returned in local time so the `local_time` parameter is not needed:
+Although most tables store data in UTC time and require the `local_time` parameter if you want data that is not UTC, there are the exceptions when UTC data is meaningless or is more confusing so the data is stored differently:

 - The `daily` table is stored in local time.
 As this table contains aggregations, averages, and extremes from a day, it's most meaningful if that is the local 00:00 to 23:59 day and not the UTC 00:00 to 23:59 day.

-- The `local_hourly` table is stored in UTC time but is offset by the location timezone *without* needing the `local_time` parameter.
-As not all timezones fall evenly on the hour (e.g. UTC+9:30), this table converts the UTC time so that you always have timestamps that fall on the hour (e.g. 00:00 or 01:00) even in cases where the offset is not a full hour.
+In this case, the `local_time` parameter is not needed.